TriplyDB/Documentation/docs/triplydb-js/index.md

   <dt>graphMap</dt>
   <dd>Argument `<code>graphMap</code>` optionally is an object with keys and values that implements a mapping from existing graph names (keys) to newly created graph names (values).
 Each key must be an existing graph name in the `from` dataset.
 Each value must be the corresponding graph name in this dataset.
 If this argument is not specified, then graph names in the `from` dataset are identical to graph names in this dataset.
 Note that either graphNames or graphMap can be given as optional argument and not both.</dd>
   <dt>graphNames</dt>
   <dd>Argument `<code>graphNames</code>` optionally is an array of graph names.
-These names can be one of three types: "string", instances of a "Graph" class, or instances of "NamedNodes".
+These names can be one of three types: 'string', instances of a 'Graph' class, or instances of 'NamedNodes'.
 Note that either graphNames or graphMap can be given as optional argument and not both.</dd>
   <dt>overwrite</dt>
   <dd>Accepts a Boolean value.
 An optional property that determines whether existing graph names in this dataset are allowed to be silently overwritten.
 If this argument is not specified, then `false` is used as the default value.</dd>
 </dl>